rsh5410/blog/content/authors/admin/_index.md

 highlight_name: true
 ---

-Seung Hyun Ryu is a graduate student of neuroscience at the Seoul National University.
-He entered the Laboratory of Neural Functions and Bio-imaging with an interest in neural mechanisms and neurophysiology.
-His current research interests include finding presynaptic trafficking mechanisms and presynaptic homeostatic plasticity (PHP).
+Welcome!
+I'm Seung Hyun Ryu, a researcher at Seoul National University College of Medicine.
+I work in the Laboratory of Neural Functions and Bio-imaging, focusing on neural signaling mechanisms and trafficking pathways—specifically synaptic biogenesis and presynaptic homeostatic plasticity (PHP).

-He is a co-author of journal papers–PNAS(2021,2023) Mol Brain(2021), Cell Death Discov(2022), and Nat Methods(2023)– and a recipient of many honors and awards, including the Fellowship for Fundamental Academic Fields(2022-2023).
-He was also a teaching assistant in General physics(2017), Seminars in neuroscience 1,2(2022-2023), and Principles of neurosciences 1,2(2022).
+I authored a research paper in Autophagy (2025) and co-authored publications in PNAS (2021, 2023), Nature Methods (2023), and many others.
+My work has been recognized with the Fellowship for Fundamental Academic Fields and an IBRO World Congress 2023 Travel Grant Award.

-He likes to talk and discuss with all neuro-folks.
-Glad to see you on this site!
+I'm always eager to connect and discuss with neuroscientists, biologists, and also neuro-folks.
+Feel free to reach out!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/RSH_CV_231021_.pdf" "newtab" >}}CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/RSH_CV_250929.pdf" "newtab" >}}CV{{< /staticref >}}.